 5. Don’t be afraid to ask questions

 “If something is unclear, or the intention is unclear, don’t become defensive or make assumptions,” said Redshaw.
-Simply ask for clarification there and then, and steer the conversation towards what’s relevant.
-“Remember, as a candidate, you don’t have to directly answer questions that are irrelevant, inappropriate or potentially biased,” she said.
+Simply ask for clarification there and then, and steer the conversation toward what’s relevant.
+“Remember, as a candidate, you don’t have to directly answer questions that are irrelevant, inappropriate, or potentially biased,” she said.

 6. What should you do in the days following the interview?